Lockheed Martin C-130J Super Hercules: Design

 Externally similar to the classic Hercules in general appearance, the J-model features considerably updated technology.
 These differences include new Rolls-Royce AE 2100 D3 turboprop engines, Dowty R391 six-bladed composite scimitar propellers that have blade tips swept by 35 degrees, digital avionics (including head-up displays (HUDs) for each pilot), and reduced crew requirements.
 These changes have improved performance over its C-130E/H predecessors, such as 40% greater range, 21% higher maximum speed, and 41% shorter takeoff distance.
 Because of the deicing problem discovered late in the certification program, the C-130J includes a black rubber deicing boot at the bottom of the vertical fin, which is another visual difference from previous versions of the Hercules.
 The J-model is available in a standard-length or stretched -30 variant.

 As a cargo and airlift aircraft, the C-130J's crew includes two pilots and one loadmaster (no navigator or flight engineer), while specialized USAF variants (e.g., AC-130J, EC-130J, MC-130J, HC-130J, WC-130J) may have larger crews, such as navigators/Combat Systems Officers or other specialized officer and enlisted air crew.
 The U.S. Marine Corps KC-130J uses a crew chief for expeditionary operations.
 The C-130J's cargo compartment is approximately 41 ft long, 9 ft high, and 10 ft wide, and loading is from the rear of the fuselage.

 The aircraft can be configured with the "enhanced cargo handling system".
 The system consists of a computerized loadmaster's station from which the user can remotely control the under-floor winch and configure the flip-floor system to palletized roller or flat-floor cargo handling.
 Initially developed for the USAF, this system enables rapid role changes to be carried out and so extends the C-130J's time available to complete taskings.

+In 2010, Elbit Systems was awarded a contract to supply its J-MUSIC Directed Infrared Countermeasure (DIRCM) system for integration on the Italian Air Force's C-130J aircraft.
+J-MUSIC, part of the MUSIC family, uses fiber-laser technology and a high-speed thermal imaging system to protect against heat-seeking missiles, including shoulder-fired MANPADS.
+This enhancement significantly improves the self-protection capabilities of the C-130J, especially during operations in high-threat environments.